 § 35a Required particulars in business letters

-(2) The particulars referred to in subsection (1), first sentence, shall not be necessary in notifications or reports issued in connection with an existing business relationship and for which forms are generally used in which only the required particular needs to be entered in an individual case.
+(2) The particulars referred to in subsection (1) sentence 1 are not needed in notifications or reports issued in connection with an existing business relationship and for which forms are generally used in which only the required particular needs to be entered in an individual case.

-(3) Order forms shall be deemed to be business letters within the meaning of subsection (1).
-Subsection (2) shall not apply to them.
+(3) Order forms are deemed to be business letters within the meaning of subsection (1).
+Subsection (2) does not apply to them.

-(4) All business letters and order forms used by a branch office of a limited liability company with a registered office abroad must include the register in which the branch office is recorded and the number of the register entry; in all other respects, the provisions set out in subsections (1) to (3) shall apply to particulars regarding the main office and the branch office in so far as foreign legislation does not require any deviations therefrom.
-If the foreign company is in liquidation, this fact and all the liquidators shall also be indicated.
+(4) All business letters and order forms used by a branch office of a limited liability company with a registered office abroad must include the register in which the branch office is recorded and the number of the register entry; in all other cases, the provisions of subsections (1) to (3) apply to particulars regarding the main office and the branch office insofar as foreign legislation does not require any deviations therefrom.
+If the foreign company is in liquidation, this fact and all the liquidators are also to be indicated.

 Information for non-professionals

 Relevance for legal relations